 Under strict NHS regulations, the surgery can only dispense medication for those patients living in the surrounding villages.

 Patients living within the city of Ely may collect medication from either of the local chemists.
 Alternatively, Haddenham Pharmacy provide a delivery service.
 Patients may indicate their choice on the repeat form.

-St Mary's Surgery is introducing NHS Electronic Repeat Dispensing (eRD) If you or someone you care for uses the same medicines regularly, you may benefit from using this service.
-Click here to find out more information about this service.
+St Mary's Surgery has introduced NHS Electronic Repeat Dispensing (eRD).
+If you or someone you care for uses the same medicines regularly, you may benefit from using this service.
+Click here to find out more.

-Please click here to view the surgery policy for same day urgent / emergency prescription reqeusts.
+Please click here to view the surgery policy for same day urgent / emergency prescription requests.

 Drug And Alcohol Services